filiplandin/Music-Genre-Classification/README.md

 # Music-Genre-Classification
-Music Genre Classification on the GTZAN Dataset
+Music Genre Classification on the GTZAN Dataset using spectrograms and a Resnet18 architecture.